Naxoht/ProyectoBase/README.md

     end if;

     if updating then
-        if :new.city = '' then
+        if :new.city is null then
             RAISE_APPLICATION_ERROR(-20002, 'El nom de la ciutat de l’oficina ha de ser d’entrada obligatòria.');
         end if;
         if :new.office_objective<:new.office_sales then
              RAISE_APPLICATION_ERROR(-20003, 'Els objectius de vendes de l’oficina no poden ser més petit que les vendes de l’oficina');
         end if;
-        if :new.OFFICE_DIRECTOR = null then
+        if :new.OFFICE_DIRECTOR is null then
-            RAISE_APPLICATION_ERROR(-20004, 'El nom de la ciutat de l’oficina ha de ser d’entrada obligatòria.');
+            RAISE_APPLICATION_ERROR(-20004, 'El codi del director de l’oficina ha de ser d’entrada obligatòria.');
         end if;
     end if;
 end;